nycjing/yewno_assignment/README.md

 	Factor indexes — designed to replicate factor risk premia in a transparent, rules-based and investable format.

 I personally in favor of alternative weighted benchmarks that, for instance, weight individual stocks equally, or according to dividends, company fundamentals...
-Given the prevail
+Given Cap weighted indexes are the most popular benchmark weighting scheme, alternative weighting scheme is a way to against herd mentality.

 3. Paris trading strategy